Nelson Bay Guide- A Weekend Holiday

-+The easiest and quickest way to get to Nelson Bay is by car.
-Well and because ROAD TRIP!
-Who doesn’t love them?
+The easiest and quickest way to get to Nelson Bay is by car and is the perfect place to stop on your Australia road trip!
 It’s around a 3-hour drive north from Sydney, 2 hours from Central Coast and just 1 hour from Newcastle.
 This is the option we choose as we were travelling with our little puppy Jada.
 It also is worth it to have the car whilst you are there to get around to all the little beaches!

 Sea Songs Pet-Friendly Accom is walking distance to the beach, dog leash free park, local shops and the lovely Long Boat Cafe.

 The flat itself was great, with plenty of room, free wifi, kitchen and laundry facilities, a fenced area for Jay and a welcome hamper with a great selection of breaky foods and snacks!